tmorin/plantuml-generator/README.md

 The tool provides two commands:

 - `library generate` generates a PlantUML library based on a provided manifest
+- `library schema` Generate the JSON Schema of the library manifest
 - `diagram generate` generates `.puml` discovered recursively in the file system

 ## Release